livegnik/2way-design/2WAY High-Level Design.md

 In the 2WAY system, establishing secure connections between users distributed across the network and ensuring synchronized data exchange are paramount for seamless communication and collaboration.

-Leveraging Tor for secure communication beyond local servers and employing a robust state manager for efficient data synchronization, the 2WAY system prioritizes privacy, anonymity, and data integrity to facilitate seamless interaction and collaboration among users.
+Leveraging Tor for secure communication beyond local servers and employing a robust State Manager for efficient data synchronization, the 2WAY system prioritizes privacy, anonymity, and data integrity to facilitate seamless interaction and collaboration among users.

 <br>